bmoers/docwriter-chatgpt/README.md

 Did you ever have the problem with this large legacy code base and wished for a good javadoc?
 Do you wish your fellow coders would have written a reasonable javadoc of their Java java code?

 Just use the docwriter to update your application JavaDoc with AI generated documentation.
-You can decide if the documenation should only span the class/interface declarations, or should cover evey public/private method.

 ## Eat my own dogfood:
 Undocumented code